Game over for Mamata? Today's Chanakya predicts a landslide win for BJP in West Bengal - BusinessToday

 If the projection holds, the BJP would form a government in West Bengal for the first time, marking a historic breakthrough in a state long dominated by regional and Left politics.

-The survey estimated the BJP's vote share at more than 48 per cent, up about 10 percentage points from the 38 per cent it secured in 2021, when it won 77 seats and emerged as the principal opposition.
+The survey estimated the BJP's vote share at more than 48 per cent, up by 10 per cent from the 38 per cent it secured in 2021, when it won 77 seats and emerged as the principal opposition.

 The TMC's projected vote share fell to around 38 per cent, down from 48 per cent in the 2021 Assembly election, when Chief Minister Mamata Banerjee led the party to a landslide victory with 213 seats.